 The Deckers Creek Trail

-This trail offers an 1,000 ft. incline over 19 miles.
-It begins at Hazel Ruby McQuain Riverfront park and parallels Decker’s Creek into Reedsville.
-The trail includes nearly three miles of paved surface travelling through Morgantown and continues south of the City with a crushed limestone surface.
+This trail offers an 1,000 feet. incline over 19 miles.
+It begins at Hazel Ruby McQuain Riverfront park and parallels Decker's Creek into Reedsville.
+The trail includes nearly three miles of paved surface traveling through Morgantown and continues south of the City with a crushed limestone surface.

 BOPARC Facilitates trail walks and runs for various organizations and does so by scheduling such events on our master calendar in order to avoid duplication of planned routes and organize our own maintenance staff for litter sweep and post event inspection.
 Read more from BOPARC about how to rent the trails for your walk or run, or call 304-296-8356 to plan your event.